OwenCookman/owen-webdev/README.md

 **Bug 3**

-While deploying the project I recieved an error that the database is not configured correctly.
+While deploying the project I received an error that the database is not configured correctly.

 To fix this problem a file called runtime.txt was created in